GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Cache license data

 If you use a payment processor or other licensing manager, you may also want to cache the results so that **(a)** Your user can still use the extension when they are offline, and **(b)** you reduce the number of queries to the license server, reducing quota usage and traffic.

 ## Create a compelling store listing

 The better your app's listing in the store, the more users will find and try your app.
-When choosing your app's name, writing its description, and designing its logo, keep in mind Google's [Branding Guidelines][7].
+When choosing your app's name, writing its description, and designing its logo, keep in mind Google's [Branding Guidelines][cws-branding].

 ### Provide great images

-See [Supplying Images][8] for guidelines on the images you should supply to the store.
+See [Supplying Images][cws-images] for guidelines on the images you should supply to the store.

 ### Choose your app's category well